nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 - Create floorplan labelling tasks - see [the Prodigy folder README](asf_floorplan_interpreter/pipeline/annotation/README.md)
 - Train a model to predict segments in floorplans - `train_yolo.py`
 - Use these models to predict segments - `predict_floorplan.py`
-- Evaluate the pipeline - `evaluate.py`
+- Evaluate the pipeline - see [the evaluation folder README](asf_floorplan_interpreter/pipeline/evaluation/README.md)

 ## 🔨 High level usage